What is phishing? How to recognize and avoid phishing scams.

 While most phishing emails are sent to large groups of people, there is one type of attack that is more personalized in nature, spear phishing.

 Spear-phishing emails are targeted toward a specific individual, business, or organization.
 And unlike more generic phishing emails, the scammers who send them spend time researching their targets.
+The technique is sometimes called social engineering.
 These criminals will send emails that look like they’re from legitimate sources.

 For instance, in 2016, millions of customers who had made a purchase from Amazon received an email with the subject line “Your Amazon.com order has been dispatched” with an order code after it.
 When consumers opened the email, there was no message, just an attachment.
 If they opened the attachment, consumers ran the risk of installing ransomware on their computers.